IMAGINARY/gradient-descent/README.md

 - **yarn**
 - **gulp** (install globally)

-Afterwards run the following in the command line:
+Afterwards run the following in the command line to install dependencies:

 ```
 cd src
 yarn
 ```

-After it runs succesfuly you can compile as needed:
+After the dependencies have been installed successfully, you can compile as needed:

 - **sass (stylesheets)**
     ```
     gulp styles
     ```

 - **scripts (ES6)**
     ```
     gulp scripts
+    ```

+- **dependencies (ES6)**
+    ```
+    gulp dependencies
     ```

 - **pug (HTML pages)**